RedX1000/OpenLogger/README.md

     ![Right click menu covering only the 'Current Reward Value'"](/dist/images/menu%20screen3.png "Right click menu covering only 'Current Reward Value'")
     * In the event that a capture is auto-triggered due to this, roll it back in the [History menu](#history-rollback) <br><br>

-* ### This plugin stores data using `localStorage` within Alt1, therefore it can remember all of the loot you have gotten between sessions unless it is deleted.
-To completely refresh it:
+* ### This plugin stores data using `localStorage` within Alt1, therefore it can remember all of the loot you have gotten between sessions unless it is cleared.
+To access it:
+    1. Right click the plugin anywhere
+    2. Click "Inspect element"
+    3. Click the "Application" tab
+    4. On the left-hand side, under "Storage", click "Local Storage"
+    6. Click the link under "Local Storage"

+    * To Clear `localStorage` completely it can be done in one of two ways:
-    * Select "Completely Reset OpenLogger" in the Clear Options Menu and select "Reset Everything" OR:
+        * Select "Completely Reset OpenLogger" in the Clear Options Menu and select "Reset Everything" (Easiest best choice).
-    <br><br>
-    1. Right click
-    2. Inspect element
-    3. Application tab
-    4. Storage
-    5. Local Storage
-    6. right click the link
+        * Right click the link under Local Storage and select "Clear". <br><br>
-    7. Clear <br><br>

 * ### OpenLogger can be stretched out widthwise to display more of the loot in its display, as the top is flexy:<br>![OpenLogger Wide](/dist/images/OpenLogger%20Wide.png "OpenLogger Wide") <br><br>